ipspace/sloveniahiking/content/biking/ZaplanaRovte/index.en.md

 ---
 date: '2021-04-20 16:47:28'
 delta: 470
 description: This circuitous tour will take you around western part of [Rovte hills](https://en.wikipedia.org/wiki/Rovte_Hills).
-You'll experience some great views and an occasional steeper descent.
+Stop at the highest point and enjoy the view of Julian Alps with Triglav.
 difficulty: Easy tour on a mix of asphalt and gravel roads
 duration: 2
 height: 730